misakiudon/Light.vn-wiki-en/english/tutorials/productivity_tips.md

 ```
 Will create 3 new lines.

+## Scene cleanup

+At the start or end of any scene, add
+- `clear`

+This will make sure all artifacts from previous scenes are cleared, keeping your current scene deterministic every run.

 ## Explore textAutoWait

 The `textAutoWait` command allows you to automate the way you write scenarios from ex.